 I am an academic general practitioner and my research interests are around improving the management of problems commonly seen in general practice.

-My research has primarily focused around three main areas:
+My research has primarily focused around four main areas:

 1) Infections, complications of infections, and antimicrobial use and resistance.

 2) Skin conditions, including eczema, acne, skin infections and molluscum contagiosum.

 3) Respiratory conditions, including respiratory infections, COPD and asthma.

 I lead a module on common infections that forms part of the Clinical Epidemiology Intercalated BSc for Medical Students.

 I also contribute to the undergraduate medical education curriculum by teaching medical epidemiolgy, examining ISCEs, and acting as a mentor.

 Current Research Projects

 PACE: General Practitioner (GP) use of a C-Reactive Protein (CRP) Point of Care Test (POCT) to help target antibiotic prescribing to patients with Acute Exacerbations of Chronic Obstructive Pulmonary Disease (AECOPD) who are most likely to benefit.